 The major reason for the top-15 rankings for UCLA and Arizona is pretty clear — stellar recruiting classes that feature three five-star talents and one four-star guy for each.
 With names like Shabazz Muhammad (assuming he plays), Kyle Anderson (assuming he plays), Kaleb Tarczewski and Brandon Ashley, there is no dearth of talent coming into Westwood and Tucson this year.
 And surely, with the No. 2 and No. 3 recruiting classes in the country (in addition to high-profile transfers Larry Drew II and Mark Lyons), the Bruins and Wildcats are deserving of preseason recognition.
 No. 11 and No. 13, however, might be a little high for two teams relying heavily on players who have yet play in a collegiate game.
 High preseason rankings for super-frosh-dominated teams are nothing new in college basketball; after all, Kentucky was No. 5 in the 2009-10 USA Today preseason poll because of a John Wall-DeMarcus Cousins combination that had yet to play in a game led by a coach who hadn’t yet handled a power conference school as the head man.
 And certainly, the expectations and hype surrounding the 2012-13 Bruins and Wildcats are more modest than that Kentucky team three years ago.
 All signs are pointing to these freshmen being great, but until they step on the court in November, you don’t really know what’s in store.
 And it’s not like these teams haven’t had to deal with a flamed-out recruit or two in recent years…

-Evan Jacoby is an RTC columnist and contributor.
+Evan Jacoby is an RTC contributor & correspondent.
 You can find him @evanjacoby on Twitter.
 TT4 will cover four selected teams of interest – Syracuse, Indiana, Murray State, and UNLV – by tracking their ups, downs, and exciting developments throughout the course of the season.